Hedging with physical or cash settlement under transient multiplicative price impact: The pricing PDEs and main results

-where the limits are taken over $t' < T$.
-Recall that $w$ is a (discontinuous) viscosity solution (of our pricing equations, see \cref{subsec:bounded impact function,subsec:The case of constant lambda}) if $w_*$ (resp.~$w^*$) is a supersolution (resp.~subsolution).
-For proving the viscosity property we make the following assumption. \begin{assumption} \ \begin{description} \item[(Bounded value function):] The functions $w_*$ and $w^*$ are bounded on $[0,T]\times \RR_+\times \RR$; \item[(Regular payoff):] $H$ from \eqref{eq:def of H} is continuous, bounded, and $H_n \downarrow H$ uniformly on compacts. \end{description} \end{assumption} In particular, \cref{as:semicontinuous limits are finite} implies that $w(T,\cdot)$ is finite.
+In particular, \cref{as:semicontinuous limits are finite} implies that $w(T,\cdot)$ is finite.
 This means that the payoff is well-behaved in terms of the physical delivery part, i.e.~if the trader was supposed to fulfill his obligation from selling the option immediately, he would be able to do so in any situation (in any state of $(s,y)$) with an admissible trade, provided that he has enough capital.